michael-luo/novabot/README.md

 The goal of NovaBot is to expand the number of donation mechanisms so that even the smaller content creators can earn a living on Twitch more easily.

-[NovaBot](http://novabot.me) is a chat bot integrated into the Twitch platform's chat.
+Novabot is a chat bot integrated into the Twitch platform's chat.
 It facilitates the transfer of [Stellar Lumens](https://www.stellar.org/) (XLM), a cryptocurrency, between viewers of live-streams and the broadcaster.

 It provides a basic set of chat commands and includes a dashboard to help enable NovaBot on broadcasters' channels to begin accepting XLM donations.
 Twitch users can deposit and withdraw XLM from the NovaBot dashboard.